Dunkin' Donuts: International

 By March 2014, Dunkin' Donuts' largest international market was South Korea, representing nearly 40 percent of all international sales.
-With over 900 outlets in the country, it had three times as many as McDonald's, and about a third more than Starbucks.
-South Korea is home to Dunkin Donuts' only coffee roasting plant outside the U.S. Still, the company sees China and its vastly larger population as the more lucrative opportunity.
-In 2008 Dunkin' Donuts opened its first restaurant in Shanghai, representing the first step in its China expansion strategy.
-By March 2014 it had about 50 stores in the country and an agreement to open 100 more over the next five years.
+With over 900 outlets in the country, it had three times as many as McDonald's and about a third more than Starbucks.
+South Korea is home to Dunkin' Donuts' only coffee roasting plant outside the U.S. Still, the company sees China and its vastly larger population as the more lucrative opportunity.
+In 2008, Dunkin' Donuts opened its first restaurant in Shanghai, representing the first step in its China expansion strategy.
+By March 2014, it had about 50 stores in the country and an agreement to open 100 more over the next five years.

 In Australia, Dunkin' Donuts opened in the 1980s but by the late 2000s, they had left the Australian market.
-In 2014 Dunkin' Brands global chairman Nigel Travis said there were no plans in the short term to return the brand to the Australian market.
-In Australia, Baskin-Robbins, a subsidiary of Dunkin' Brands, continues to exist in the country.
+In 2014, Dunkin' Brands global chairman Nigel Travis said there were no plans in the short term to return the brand to the Australian market.
+Baskin-Robbins, a subsidiary of Dunkin' Brands, continues to exist in the country.

 In Brazil, Dunkin' Donuts opened its first building in 1980.
 In 2013, it planned to open 25 franchises in the country.

-In Colombia, Dunkin' Donuts opened its first store in Bogota in 1983.
+In Colombia, Dunkin' Donuts opened its first store in Bogotá in 1983.
 By 2015, Dunkin' Donuts operated more than 100 stores only in the capital city of the country.
-Currently it operates more than 150 stores around the country including locations in the cities of Medellin, Cali, Ibague, Pereira, Manizales and Barranquilla.
+As of February 2016, it operates more than 150 stores around the country including locations in the cities of Medellín, Cali, Ibagué, Pereira, Manizales and Barranquilla.

 In January 2014, Dunkin' Donuts relaunched in England 20 years after it exited the country with its store opening in Harrow, London.
-There are no Dunkin Donuts stores in Scotland, Northern Ireland or Wales.
+There are no Dunkin' Donuts stores in Scotland, Northern Ireland or Wales.